Change of ownership

 To confirm you’re the new owner, you'll need to provide us with one of the following documents:

-• A completed TR1 form/TP1 form or Scottish equivalent (such as a deed of disposition).
-This must be signed and dated
+• a completed TR1 form/TP1 form or Scottish equivalent, such as a deed of disposition, which must be signed and dated

 As the new owner, you will need to provide us with the original Microgeneration Certification Scheme (MCS) and Energy Performance Certificate (EPC) certificate numbers used by the original owner to make the application.
 You can ask the previous owner for these certificate numbers.